 “My mother says I was singing before I could walk!” ~ Sari Schorr

 Sari’s backing group, The Engine Room was formed in the UK to undertake a UK and European wide tour to mark the release of A Force of Nature.
 The Engine Room is navigated by the fierce guitar work of Innes Sibun who toured with Led Zeppelin’s Robert Plant after Plant’s Fate of Nations release in 1993 and set in on Plant’s 66 to Timbuktu and Nine Lives album sessions.
 Drummer Kevin O’ Rourke has teamed previously with Sibun as a member of the Innes Sibun Band.
 Kevin Jefferies on bass guitar and Anders Olinder on keyboards capably complete the basic group.
-Guest artists also add to the layered texture, with most notably guitar great Walter Trout gracing one song and young British blues sensation Oli Brown offering his talents on three others.
+Guest artists also add to the layered texture, with most notably guitar great Walter Trout gracing one song and British blues sensation Oli Brown offering his talents on three others.